-Webex does not support cross-organization domain share and we're adding a restriction for this when creating Workspaces.
+Webex does not support cross-organization domain share and we're adding a restriction for this when creating Workspaces with claimed domains.

 Cross-organization domain share restriction has been enforced when creating users in Webex Control Hub.
 Unfortunately, we have discovered that the same set of rigor hasn't been enforced when creating Webex Workspaces.
 Webex now starts validating Workspace calendar email addresses at creation.
 If the email contains a domain that is already claimed by another organization, the registration is rejected.